 You can still store all your gear in the basement and do laundry.
 Hibinosekkei installs micro-house in Japanese kindergarten to encourage independent play.
 Japanese studio Hibinosekkei has added a small wooden playhouse to a kindergarten in the city of Saga to encourage independent domestic role play.

 Atsugi-based Hibinosekkei designed the small gabled playhouse within the open-plan corridors of the school.
 The 15-square-metre space houses toy versions of the typical amenities used to carry out household chores.
 The structure is made entirely from unfinished pine, with the exterior clad in horizontal planks and the interior lined in broad boards.
 A child-sized kitchen and laundry area, and a wood burner to all children to mimic the typical task carried out in a family home.
 The half-open gabled roof with exposed trusses allows natural light to flood the space.
 Houses don't come a lot smaller than this tiny London pad.
 Due to house prices in London being what they are, some shrewd firms are looking to turn even the smallest space into a viable home.

 The exterior is clad in patterned black brickwork and the street-facing side features two large windows which extend outward, plus another two windows partly hidden behind the masonry.
 Inside, there's a total floorspace of 140 sq m (1,506 sq ft) spread over three floors.
+The project was completed in early 2017 and also involved architecture firm JagerJanssen.
 The 5 best luxury tiny houses on the market.
 While there are still cheaper models available, tiny houses seem to have risen in price lately, reaching the kind of money that could buy a full-size home in some areas.